Mark Reynolds (footballer, born 1987): Dundee United

 On 31 January 2019, Reynolds moved to Dundee United on loan until the end of the 2018–19 season.

 He made his debut for the club, starting the whole game as captain in absence of Fraser Fyvie, in a 2–1 win against Greenock Morton on 2 February 2019.
 However, Reynolds missed the next two matches, due to his refusal on the artificial pitches.
 On 26 February 2019, he made his return to the starting line–up against Inverness Caledonian Thistle as captain and helped Dundee United win 1–0.
 Following this, Reynolds became a first team regular as captain, forming a centre–back partnership with Mark Connolly.
 On 4 April 2019, he signed a pre-contract agreement with the club.
-Reynolds' first game after signing for Dundee Unted on a permanent basis came on 5 April 2019, in a 1–1 draw against Ross County.
+Reynolds' first game after signing for Dundee United on a permanent basis came on 5 April 2019, in a 1–1 draw against Ross County.
 Shortly after, he was given all clear to play on the artificial pitches.
 Reynolds led the club to the Scottish Premiership play-offs' final after beating Inverness Caledonian Thistle in both legs and keeping three clean sheets along the way, including the first leg play-offs final against St Mirren.
 However in the return leg play-offs final, he started the whole game all the way to the penalty shootout following a 1–1 draw, as Dundee United went on to lose in a shootout.
 After the match, Reynolds said he's determined to help the club to get promoted to the Scottish Premiership.
 At the end of the 2018–19 season, Reynolds made eighteen appearances in all competitions.
 It was announced on 20 June 2019 that he signed a three-year contract with Dundee United.